Whether we run road or trail, long runs are crucial for our training as they prepare our bodies and minds for our goal race mileage.

 If you’re in marathon training, for example, doing a fast finish long run (see #3) can get your legs used to running at race pace while they’re fatigued.

-And if you’re a more seasoned distance runner, mixing up your long runs is a good way to push yourself in training.
+And if you’re a more seasoned distance runner, mixing up your long runs is a good way to push yourself in training instead of just focusing on easy running.

-So here are 7 different variations on the classic long run, along with notes on how to perform them and when you should consider incorporating them!
+Here are seven different variations on the classic long run that I use with my athletes, along with notes on how to perform them and when you should consider incorporating them!

 Related: How Long Should Your Longest Long Run Be?